tlhunter/consumer-centric-api-design/book.md

 ## Data Design and Abstraction

 Planning how your API will look begins earlier than you'd think; first you need to decide how your data will be designed and how your core service / application will work.
-If you're doing <a href="http://blog.pop.co/post/67465239611/why-we-chose-api-first-development">API First Development</a> this should be easy.
+If you're doing [API First Development](http://blog.pop.co/post/67465239611/why-we-chose-api-first-development) this should be easy.
 If you're attaching an API to an existing project, you may need to provide more abstraction.

 Occasionally, a Collection can represent a database table, and a Resource can represent a row within that table.
 However, this is not the usual case.
 In fact, your API should abstract away as much of your data and business logic as possible.
 It is very important that you don't overwhelm Third-Party Developers with any complex application data, if you do they won't want to use your API.